khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 ### When not to use a drawer

 - When help content is a necessary part of the flow for completing a specific task, consider using a [modal](/components/modal) instead.
-- When help content is short enough, consider using a [popover](/components/popover) and/or linking to the documentation instead.
+- When help content is short enough, consider using a [popover](/components/popover).
+- When help content is too long to comfortable ready in a drawer, consider linking to the documentation instead.

 ### Content guidelines